JoaoRufino/pomo/README.md

 Kudos to [kevinschoon](https://github.com/kevinschoon).
 This is an adaptation of his code.
 The core logic remains the same.

-I am using this fork as a demo of my coding skills to apply for the job of Software Development at Artidis.
+I am using this fork as a demo of my coding skills to apply for the job of Software Development.

 I believe that the best way to show my coding skills is to pick a project that I can refactor to show some good practices and quality software.